berlin-econ/BSE-template/presentation/latex/README.md

 # BSE v1.0
-A LaTeX beamber presentation theme for the Berlin School of Economics.
+A LaTeX beamer presentation theme for the Berlin School of Economics.
 It is based on the [focus](https://github.com/elauksap/focus-beamertheme) theme that aims at a clean, minimalist design with few distractions and thus puts the focus directly on the content.

 The theme requires the packages [appendixnumberbeamer](https://ctan.org/pkg/appendixnumberbeamer), and [PGF/TikZ](https://ctan.org/pkg/pgf) to be installed in your LaTeX distribution.